Skip to Content

 How To Make A Decoupage Shell Dish

-1. Wash the shells and make sure they are dust and grease-free.
+Step 1: Wash the shells and ensure they are dust and grease-free.

-2. Decide on what images you want to use for the shell dish.
+Step 2: Decide on what images you want to use for the shell dish.
 There are lots to choose from on Picture Box Blue.
-I used fish paintings but the octopus illustrations or the nature art of Ernst Haeckel would have looked good too.
+I used fish paintings, but the octopus illustrations or Ernst Haeckel’s nature art would have looked good, too.
+This decoupaged placemat post has a collection of vintage clip art that would work well with this craft.

-3. Cut a sheet of tissue paper so that it is a bit smaller than A4 printer paper.
-Then tape the tissue paper to a sheet of printer paper.
-Place this paper in your printer and print out the images you want to use onto the tissue paper.
+Step 3: Cut a sheet of tissue paper slightly smaller than printer paper.
+Then, tape the tissue paper to a sheet of printer paper.
+Place this paper in your printer and print the images you want to use onto it.

 Taped tissue paper

-Tissue paper is very thin and so great for decoupage.
-Unfortunately, it is too thin to print on directly, that is why it is taped to a piece of paper.
+Tissue paper is fragile, making it great for decoupage.
+Unfortunately, it is too thin to print on directly, so it is taped to a piece of paper.
 This gives the tissue paper enough strength to pass through the printer.

-Paper napkins are also great for decoupage.
-They too can be printed on using this method.
-However, make sure you only use the top ply sheet of a paper napkin when printing.
+Paper napkins are also great for decoupage and can be printed using this method.
+However, when printing, make sure you only use the top ply sheet of a paper napkin.

 Images printed on to tissue paper